alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-10.md

 Try not to look at the source code!
 You can peak if you get stuck!
 Feel free to modify the example to suit your preference.

 Use custom properties as you work!
-Try and apply custom properties where you can to your advantage!
-We will be talking more about custom properties!
+Apply custom properties where you can to your advantage!

 ## Combine transistion with ::before and ::after